still-dreaming-1/PurposefulPhp/README.md

 Become a patron: https://www.patreon.com/user?u=7627857 (I will make your wildest programming dreams come true! (not really (ok maybe some of them)))

 Warning, PurposefulPhp is still in the very early stages.
-If you look at the code, you will see there is really nothing too it yet.
+If you look at the code, you will see there is really nothing to it yet.
 I haven't even tagged any pre 1.0 releases yet.
 But if you watch some of my recent videos that show some code not yet in this repository, you can see it is on its' way to becoming something interesting.

 Here are some ways  to describe PurposefulPhp: